urbit/urbit.org-reloaded/content/breach.md

 purpose.
 Enter `|ota ~fet %kids` into dojo and wait until the OTA update is complete.
 Now you are ready to proceed.

 **Simply use the `flagday` tool that we have provided**.
 It will perform all the relevant actions on your behalf, as well as exporting and reimporting your data.
-Flagday should be run **after the breach has occurred.**

 To use `flagday`, run the following: